shilpisirohi12/Simple-Sentiment-Analysis-for-Tweets/README.md

 **Complete Code explaination of the method on_data()**

 The code is in try and catch block to handle three types of exception primarily( AttributeError,KeyError,NameError) which is thrown while fetching tweets.
 First, code will check if the tweet is related to Donald Trump or Joe Biden.
 Then, the sentiment of each tweet is calculated by adding their polarity score and store in variable (trump_sentiment/biden_sentiment).
-That value will be added to the global variable(trump/biden) which will have the consolidated polarity score of the tweets.
+That value will be added to the global variable(trump/biden) which will have the consolidated polarity score of all the tweets in our dataset.
 We are saving the polarity score in the csv file.
 The data of the csv file will be used to plot graph.

 Also, we are counting tweets for each canditate.
-When both the canditates has atleast 2k tweets then code will throw an exception and the streaming will stop.
+When both the canditates has atleast 2k tweets then code will throw an exception and the streaming of tweets will stop.
 ```python
   def on_data(self, data):
     raw_tweets = json.loads(data)